Abuse of Process

 The Elements of Abuse of Process

-Abuse of process is an intentional tort that arises when a person deliberately misuses a court process that is not justified by the underlying civil or criminal legal action.
-As with most torts, the elements that a plaintiff must prove in order to win his or her case will vary from state to state.
-However, the typical elements that a plaintiff must prove in an abuse of process lawsuit are:
+Abuse of process is an intentional tort.
+A claim for abuse of process arises if someone misuses civil or criminal court proceedings.
+As with most torts, the elements that a plaintiff must prove to win their case will vary from state to state.
+The typical elements that a plaintiff must prove in an abuse of process lawsuit are:

-- The existence of an ulterior motive or purpose in using the process, and
+- The existence of an ulterior motive or improper use of process, such as improper harassment

-- An act in the use of the process that is not proper in the regular prosecution of the legal proceedings.
+- An improper act in the use of the process that undermines legal proceedings

 Abuse of Process vs. Malicious Prosecution